Annual Meeting

 The 2026 Missouri Academy of Science Annual Meeting

-The 63rd Annual Meeting of the Missouri Academy of Science will be held at the Missouri State University in Springfield, MO in April 2026
+The 63rd Annual Meeting of the Missouri Academy of Science will be held at the Missouri State University in Springfield, MO on April 10-11, 2026

 Information for Presenters: